PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week3Day3.md

 ## Learning objectives

-1. Describe the main tasks, skills, and responsibilities of a data/ML engineer
+1. Describe the main tasks, skills, and responsibilities of a data analyst

 ## Questions or issues?